AgustinCB/study/os/ostep/chap30/solutions.md

 With only one consumer, no.

 11. Finally, examine main-two-cvs-while-extra-unlock.c.
 What problem arises when you release the lock before doing a put or a get?
 Can you reliably cause such a problem to happen, given the sleep strings?
 What bad thing can happen?

+If you release the lock before doing that, and right at that moment there's a context a switch to another process that actually gets to the put or get, then the first one will be left in a messed up scenario.